Why do young people use drugs?

-An insight into the pressures young people face can give teachers an understanding of the reasons young people may use drugs.
+An insight into the pressures young people face can give parents and teachers an understanding of the reasons young people may use drugs and alcohol.
 This can help in responding in a constructive way.
-Below are some of the reasons young people give for using drugs and ideas for starting conversations with them.
+Below are some of the reasons young people give for using drugs and alcohol and ideas for starting conversations with them.

 “Someone had some and I just thought I’d try it”